Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/campaignbehaviorbase.md

 ```

 ## Registering Campaign Behaviors:
-Within your [MBSubModuleBase](../mountandblade/mbsubmodulebase.md) class, you can utilise the onGameStartMethod to add the behavoir to a campaign.
+Within your [MBSubModuleBase](../mountandblade/mbsubmodulebase.md) class, you can utilise the `OnGameStart` Method to add the behavoir to a campaign.
 An example is given below:
 ```csharp
 protected override void OnGameStart(Game game, IGameStarter gameStarter) {